 The design of walling from a steel perspective is fairly straightforward.
-Once you have made the aesthetic decision of which profile to use, the main considerations are the support spacings (Section 2.5), fixing details (Chapter 3) and the details of flashing (Chapter 9).
+Once you have made the aesthetic decision of which profile to use, the main considerations are spans, capacities and fixing details and the details of flashings.

 ROOFS

 There are many factors in designing roofs including: